ATKoala/automated-plan-checking/README.md

 Without Anaconda, it's also possible to set up directly through the command line/shell, with "pip", the python package manager.

 1. Ensure Python version 3.6 or higher by running `python --version` in the command line
 2. Check that you can use pip, with `pip --version`.
-If it returns "pip is not recognized ...", try using `python -m pip --version` instead.
+    - If it returns "pip is not recognized ...", try using `python -m pip --version` instead.
 3. Install *pandas* (Check if already installed with `pip show pandas`.
-Installed with `pip install pandas`)
+Install with `pip install pandas`)
 4. Install *pydicom* (Check with `pip show pydicom`.
 Install with `pip install pydicom`)

 ## Installation and Usage